ndu-UCSD/Deep-learning-Expression-pattern/README.md

 # Deep-learning-Expression-pattern

-RNA-Seq data from two factors experiment design someitmes are difficult to analyse, because commonly available tools are designed for comapring time series data with one factor.
+RNA-Seq data from two factors experiment design are sometimes difficult to analyze, because commonly available tools are designed for comparing time series data with one factor.
 In this case, the experiment was conducted with two factors, high light exposure time and cell line (WT vs. LHCX1).

 <img src = './images/PCA.png' width = 300></img>